khanali21/ARC/README.md

+# IMPORTANT NOTE
+This is a private fork for the repo, in order to do the assignment for NUI MCS in AI.
+Please do not use it as reference.

 # The Abstraction and Reasoning Corpus (ARC)

 This repository contains the ARC task data, as well as a browser-based interface for humans to try their hand at solving the tasks manually.